ShaneYLad/ShaneYLad/README.md

 - 📡 **Simple Port Scanner** *(Coming Soon)*
   A basic Python or Bash tool to scan open ports on a target IP — perfect for learning recon.

+Once the following list above has been completed, will move on to advanded projects.
+Keep a eye on YouTube.

 ---